Star Trek (1971 video game): Port to HP

+Port to DEC

 David H. Ahl was an employee in the education department of Digital Equipment Corporation (DEC).
 He had begun the Edu newsletter where user-submitted games became a major draw.
-He and fellow employee Mary Cole ported STTR1 to DEC's BASIC-PLUS in the summer of 1973, with some additions, and he published this version in the newsletter.
+He and fellow employee Mary Cole ported STTR1 to DEC BASIC in the summer of 1973, with some additions, and published this version in the newsletter.
 Ahl attributed the game to "Mike Mayfield of Centerline Engineering and/or Custom Data".

 In late 1973, Ahl collected many of the game submissions in the book 101 BASIC Computer Games, containing descriptions and the source code for many early mainframe games.
-101 BASIC Computer Games was a landmark title in computer games programming, and was a best-selling title with more than 10,000 copies sold — more copies than there were computers in existence at the time.
+101 BASIC Computer Games was a landmark title in computer games programming, and was a best-selling title with more than 10,000 copies sold.
 As such, the BASIC ports of mainframe computer games included in the book were often more long-lived than their original versions or other mainframe computer games.
-He included Star Trek in the book as SPACWR, i.e. Space War.
+He included Star Trek in the book under the name SPACWR, i.e. Space War.